zeling595/tp/docs/DeveloperGuide.md

 the bookings in the bookingList.

-Step 2: The user will execute `findBooking pid/3 sd/2020-09-12 ed/2020-09-12`, trying to find the Booking associated with person id 3 which starts on 2020-09-12 and end on 2020-09-12.
+Step 2: The user will execute `findBooking pid/3 sd/2020-09-12 ed/2020-09-12`, trying to find the Booking associated with person ID 3 which starts on 2020-09-12 and end on 2020-09-12.
 If such booking exist, the Command will update the filteredList in the model so UI will update to only show the relevant bookings.
-The user then can view the complete information about the booking(s), including the booking id, the room id, the person id, the start and end date, and the isActive state.
+The user then can view the complete information about the booking(s), including the booking ID, the room ID, the person ID, the start and end date, and the isActive state.

 Step 3: If the user input is invalid, an error message will be displayed regarding the wrong fields.
 If no booking which meet the parameters can be found, the filteredList will be empty hence no booking will be displayed in UI.

 The following sequence diagram shows how the findBooking operation works:
 ![FindBookingDiagram](images/FindBookingDiagram.png)

 #### Design consideration:
 Aspect: which parameters should be allowed to use in find Booking?
-- Alternative 1 (current choice): roomId, personId, startDate, endDate, and isActive state
+- Alternative 1 (current choice): room ID, person ID, startDate, endDate, and isActive state
     - Pros: Easy to implement.
-    - Cons: Not as convenient as the user would have to search up for the personId first
+    - Cons: Not as convenient as the user would have to search up for the person ID first.
 - Alternative 2: person's name or phone number
-    - Pros: More user-friendly as the user only need to key in information once
+    - Pros: More user-friendly as the user only need to use one command.
     - Cons: There are more complexity involved for one feature.
 When a booking cannot be found, it could be due to there is no person information matches up with the given details (the person is not present in the database), or due to a field provided by the customer is incorrect so there is no matching.